jbhender/Stats506_F19/case_studies/README.md

 ### Stata

  1. `./Stata/case_study1_energy_type.do` - Estimate national totals for select types energy usage using the RECS 2015 data.
+There are also several intermediate revisions, which we may reference in class and remove later.

+ 1. `./Stata/case_study2_esfridge.do` - Model the probability that the primary fridge in a home is Energy Star compliant, using the 2009 RECS data.
+Focus is on regression and margins.